zzxwill/odps/intl.en-US/Quick Start/Run SQL.md

             select /*+ MAPJOIN(B) */ * from A join B on A.value= B.value;
             ```

         -   Handle the skewed key with a separate logic.
-For example, a large number of null value of the key in both tables may usually cause data skew.
-It is necessary to filter out the null data or add a random number before Join operation, for example:
+For example, a large number of null key values in both tables will usually cause data skew.
+It is necessary to filter out the null data or add a random number before the Join operation, for example:

             ```
             select * from A join B
             on case when A.value is null then concat('value',rand() ) else A.value end = B.value;
             ```

-    If you have realized that the data is skewed, but you cannot get the key information that causes the data skew, a general solution can be used to view the data skew.
+    If you know that the data is skewed, but you cannot work out what is causing it, a general solution can be used to test the data skew.
 See the following example:

     ```

     select * from a join b on a.key=b.key; --This Leads to data skew.
     Now you can run the following statements:
     ```sql
     select left.key, left.cnt * right.cnt from